Andrettin/Wyrmsun/readme.txt

 - 5.2.4
 -----------------------------------------------------------------------

+* AI
+- Improved the performance of AI resource gathering.

 * Maps
 - Reworked the Alps for the Earth map.

+* Pathfinding
+- Improved the performance of the algorithm used by units to find a depot to return resources to.

 * Terrain
 - Decoration tiles can no longer appear under terrain transition graphics (e.g. a dirt rock appearing under grass).